Dr. Tanja Slotte, Associate Senior Lecturer in Ecological Genomics

 Tanja received her PhD from Uppsala University in 2007.
 As a post-doctoral fellow with Stephen Wright, she worked on the demographics of speciation and mating system evolution.
 As an Assistant Professor at Uppsala University, she started her own group working on plant evolutionary genomics.
 In April 2014 she took up a position as Associate Senior Lecturer at Stockholm University and SciLifeLab.
 In 2016 she became docent (Associate Professor) in Ecological Genomics at Stockholm University.

-Dr. Benjamin Laenen, Postdoctoral fellow
+Dr. Benjamin Laenen, Postdoctoral researcher

-Benjamin is a postdoctoral fellow who joined the lab in February 2015.
+Benjamin is a postdoctoral researcher who joined the lab in February 2015.
 Ben is particularly interested in impact of life history traits, such as mating systems or dispersal capabilities, on species diversification, but has also studied the impact of glacial periods on population structure of bryophytes, a group of early haploid land plants, including the role of oceanic islands in the post-glacial recolonisation of Europe.
 During his PhD studies at University of Liege in Belgium, he worked on the “Liverwort Tree of Life” project (Duke University).
 He is currently working on the causes and population genomic consequences of mating system shifts in the Brassicaceae.

 Dr. Engy Ahmed, Postdoctoral fellow